hugues-m/phpunit-vw/README.md

 Any similarities with a current event concerning (but not limited to) a multinational automobile manufacturer are purely coincidental.

+## CI tools detection

+Currently detects :

+* TravisCI
+* Bamboo
+* CircleCI
+* GitlabCI
+* Hudson
+* Jenkins
+* PHPCI
+* TeamCity

+Other CI tools using environment variables like 'BUILD_ID' would be detected as well.

 ## License

 phpunit-vw is available under the MIT License.